neume-network/documents/social-architecture.md

-The initial neume network architecture shall be created by building a socially scalable indexing process for Ethereum-like networks with socially scalable, herein, refering to the conscious design process of allowing many contributors to work asynchronously and in parallel on the software project.
+The initial neume network architecture shall be created by building a socially scalable indexing process for Ethereum-like networks with socially scalable, herein, referring to the conscious design process of allowing many contributors to work asynchronously and in parallel on the software project.

 Whereas the neume network vision may potentially go beyond just indexing